How To Reverse Insulin Resistance Naturally

 We hope you’ve enjoyed this post on insulin resistance, and have learnt some useful tips to apply to your own life!
 Being diagnosed with insulin resistance, prediabetes, or diabetes can come as a shock, yet there are also so many simple, evidence-based changes you can make, that will have a massive impact - both on your health and also on how well you feel!

-If you need some more personalised help with your health, we offer in-person consultations in Nelson and Wanaka, as well as secure telemedicine consultations NZ wide.
+If you need some more personalised help with your health, we offer secure telemedicine consultations NZ wide.
 Find out more here

 Or to take a deeper dive into how to transform your health, check out our Reboot course, or Focus courses.

-You can also try our Lifestyle Lounge for $1, and our blogs and podcast episodes are completely free to access.
+You can also check out our other blog posts and podcast episodes, which are completely free to access.

 Whatever your need is, we look forward to helping you on your journey to better health, today ❤️